All applicants for admission to the University must submit the following:

 All students guarantee their place in the entering class by forwarding a $300 tuition deposit to the Office of Admissions.
 May 1 is the priority deadline for receipt of deposits.

-Wilkes University also accepts applications for the spring semester and summer session.
+Wilkes University also accepts applications for the spring semester.
 Procedures are similar to those for students entering in the fall semester.

 While Wilkes practices "rolling" admissions, the University reserves the right to close admission with a two-week notification.